 Self discipline is really important.
 So often you might hear a friend as they are reaching for another Tim Tam saying “Oh I couldn’t possibly do that – I don’t have the willpower” – or perhaps drinking their third glass of wine.
 It’s like these people just think that they weren’t born with the kind of willpower to stick to a diet or to refuse something tasty – like they weren’t there when the superpowers of willpower and discipline were being handed out.
 Well to that I say: Not true.
 Yes, it’s true though – many people don’t know how to improve their self-discipline, and many people will say that discipline is a key thing that keeps them from making a healthy life choice.
 Many people feel like that they could just make better life choices if they just had more time to themselves – but what most people haven’t realised is that it’s basically up to them – not the external factors.
-IDF training, the home of authentic krav maga in Melbourne have put together this guide on six proven ways to improve your self-discipline.
+KM Melbourne, the home of authentic krav maga in Melbourne have put together this guide on six proven ways to improve your self-discipline.
 Try them out for yourself and see how you go:

 Number One: Acknowledge your potential weaknesses

 If you know that the cookie jar is your number one downfall or if you know that a brownie is your diet’s worst enemy – you need to get that stuff in check.
 Too often, people fall into the habit of thinking that they are totally in control with what they are doing, and they will probably think that what they’re eating or doing isn’t catching up with them.
 As an example, many smokers will say that they can stop smoking whenever they want to, purely because they don’t want to admit that they have a problem.
 We fall into the trap of thinking that what we’re doing isn’t having an impact on our lives when it really is.